plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

 ---
 **TL;DR:**

-* Overview of useful WordPress plugins for implementing and optimizing site search forms.
+* Overview of useful WordPress plugins for implementing site search forms and displaying customizable search results.
-* Track accurate site search analytics with one-click.
+* Track accurate, advanced site search analytics with one-click.
 * Combine search analytics with purchase data, along with other metrics like pages visited and geographies, to create a comprehensive purchase journey analysis.
 * GDPR-compliant, user-friendly, WordPress plugin.
 No consent banner required.

 Having a search experience built in your WordPress website is many times a major expectation from your visitors.
 This is especially true if you run an e-commerce store, a publication or a blog, a knowledge-base, an aggregator website like one for booking buses/hotels/flights, matching job profiles or dating profiles, a books/songs library, etc.

-While an on-site search feature is great for user-experience, it is also a fantastic way of getting customer insights directly from the horse’s mouth: knowing about their demands, preferencs, current trends, stock-up requirements, etc.
+An on-site search feature is great for user-experience by instantly matching them to what they are looking for.
+It is also a fantastic way of getting customer insights directly from the horse’s mouth: knowing about their demands, preferences, sales opportunities, current trends, stock-up requirements, etc.

 Tracking what your customers are looking for when they land on your website can help understand if they: